nashpaz123/jenkins-pipeline-with-docker/README.markdown

 create the Admin user, user: 'admin' , password 'admin'.

-## 5. Install maven for use in the project:
+## 5. Install maven for use in the project: (This may take up to 5 minutes)

 **sudo docker-compose exec --user root jenkins apt-get update**